inrupt/public-documentation/coding-conventions/coding-standard.md

 Upon merging any branch into master, it should be ensured that not only the master branch is deployable, but *every commit* is deployable as well.
 This means that every commit should be atomic, which means that each commit adds or fixes a specific thing, instead of containing partially-broken code.
 This also ensures that each commit is revertible at any time.
-Non-master branches can contain non-atomic commits for work in progress, but must then be rebased as soon as possible.
+Non-master branches can contain non-atomic commits for work in progress, but must then be rebased before merging to master.

 ## Common Principles (regardless of programming language)